pavitraprakash/pavitraprakash.github.io/_pages/cv.md

 * Organised **An Introduction to Neuroscience and EEG Processing (EEG Workshop)**, Jan 08-10, 2024, IIT Madras, India.
 * Organised **Introduction to Computational Musicology, a Carnatic Music perspective (CompMusic workshop)**, Dec 12-16,2022, IIT Madras, India.
 * STAR TA award for outstanding contribution as a Teaching assistant.
+* Led a digital payment awareness campaign in Guntur as NSS Coordinator at VFSTR University, 2017.
 * Participated in the South Zone (India) inter-university badminton championship 2014-2016.
 * Participated in the south zone (Kerala) badminton championship in 2003-2007.
 * Served as sports secretary in undergraduate college.